hepaestus/ubuntu_club_notes/linux_commands.md

 - `chown user:group file.txt`: Changes the owner to `user` and the group to `group`.
 - `chown user file.txt`: Changes only the owner to `user`, keeping the group unchanged.

+## Becoming the Root User

+To perform administrative tasks that require elevated privileges, you can switch to the root user using the `su` command or execute commands with `sudo`.

+- `sudo su -`: Switches to the root user account.
+You will be prompted to enter the root password.
+- `exit`: Exits the root user session and returns to the previous user.

+## More to come soon